What an electoral boundary review is, Bristol's review and consultation, how to have your say.

 • deliver reviews informed by local needs, views and circumstances

-The first stage of the consultation closed on Monday 16 February 2026 and the LGBCE are now reviewing all the submissions.
+The first stage of the consultation closed on Monday 16 February 2026 and the LGBCE have now reviewed all the submissions.

 Have your say

-• the number of councillors for each ward
+• the proposed number of councillors representing each ward

 The LGBCE's website has guidance and maps of the current wards in Bristol.